 Perhaps the best thing about this recipe is that it takes a max of 40 minutes to make - from start to finish!
 I love quick and easy recipes, and this is definitely fast.

 - The main ingredients are artichoke hearts.
 Use two cans and make sure you drain them really well.
+You can use fresh artichokes, but they will take longer to roast.
+Frozen artichoke hearts will work too.

 - You also need some oil.
 I like using olive oil, but you can also use avocado oil or even coconut oil.